scrapy-plugins/scrapy-feedexporter-google-sheets/README.md

 ## [Feed Options](https://docs.scrapy.org/en/latest/topics/feed-exports.html#feed-options)
 - This feed exporter only supports `csv` format.
 This setting is mandatory, there is no fallback value.
-- The `overwrite` feed option (default = False) determines whether data should be appended to the existing rows in the worksheet or completely overwritten (overwrite = True).
+- The `overwrite` feed option (default = False) determines whether data should be appended to the existing rows in the worksheet or overwrite the data in the worksheet completely, when set to True.
 - If you are using this exporter in append mode (i.e., overwrite = False), please make sure that the fields to be exported match the data already present in the worksheet.
 This can be achieved by passing the feed option `fields` or configuring the [FEED_EXPORT_FIELDS](https://docs.scrapy.org/en/1.7/topics/feed-exports.html#std:setting-FEED_EXPORT_FIELDS) setting.
 - If you prefer not to export the CSV headers to the worksheet (for example, when using the exporter in append mode), please include the following feed option:
   -`"item_export_kwargs": {"include_headers_line": False}`
+- The feed option `batch_item_count` is not supported in this exporter.